4d/4d-for-ios/docs/FAQ.md

 There's no additional license needed.
 Your 4D for iOS apps will share the same licenses as those for 4D Remote (client).

 Clients can connect on Macs, Windows PCs, or iPhones, as long as the total amount of concurrent users are covered by the 4D Server license.

-Please note that you're not allowed to install your mobile app on more devices than the total amount of the 4D Server's remote (client) licenses.

 </details>